cubedserver/server-setup/README.md

 ## Installation

-To do the setup, download and run the script `setup-vps.sh` or if you prefer (proceed at your own risk), execute the instruction below.
+To do the setup, download and run the script `server-setup.sh` or if you prefer (proceed at your own risk), execute the instruction below.

 ```
-wget -qO- https://raw.githubusercontent.com/cubedserver/server-setup/master/setup-vps.sh | bash -s -- \
+wget -qO- https://raw.githubusercontent.com/cubedserver/server-setup/master/server-setup.sh | bash -s -- \
 --timezone America/Sao_Paulo \
 --root-password your_secure_password \
 --default-user cubed \